SadhanaSai/12740-COVIDOccupancy/README.md

 ## Experiments and Results
 <p align = "justify">
-I plan to use a room with a single point of entry as my testing field.
-The PIR sensor will be placed right at the entry in front of the door inside the room.
-When people enter or leave the room, the PIR sensor will detect the motion and will get triggered.
-The break beam sensor will be place across the floor to allow for the beam to be broken and the sensor to be triggered.
+I had done multiple levels of testing and experimentation.
+First I tested the circuits and the code by using in animate objects as objects of interest that enter and leave a region.
+Assessed the efficiency in of the code and set the thresholds.

-The maximum occupancy is planned to be set at 4 people.
+I had further used the common space in my apartment which had a single point of entrance and exit as my test field.
+I had placed the light sensor on the door frame, and taped the break beam sensor across the floor.
+The maximum occupancy was set to 3 people since the area was small.

-At this point, the PIR counts the number of instances but the buzzer sounds at every point.
+With each entry the count of the number of people was set to increase by one and with each exit the number would decrease until the room is empty.

-I will have to incorporate a break beam sensor to make the counts recorded more accurate and make the buzzer sound only when the threshold is reached.</p>
+I had initially tested out the set up by my self.
+Further, this system was tested for a couple of hours.
+It counted the number of people in the room based on the data and triggered the LED once the set limit was reached.</p>

 ## Reference